Close Search

 Weapon Restrictions

 For moose, mountain goat, and bighorn sheep, you may use any legal weapon.
 If you choose to use a muzzleloader, it must be at least .50 caliber.
 If you choose to use a bow, it must be at least 40 pounds of draw weight and not have any device that holds your bow at full draw.
-Your arrow must meet all of the following criteria: 24" long, minimum of 300 grains, and a fixed broadhead at least 7/8" wide with a primary cutting edge less than 0.015" thick.
-You may not have any electronic or tritium-powered devices attached to your arrow or bow.
+Your arrow must meet all of the following criteria: 24" long, minimum of 300 grains, and a mechanical or fixed broadhead at least 7/8" wide with a primary cutting edge less than 0.015" thick.
+You may not have any electronic or tritium-powered devices attached to your arrow or bow except for lighted nocks, which are allowed.

 Other Tag Opportunities